Government repeating same mistakes led to Covid deaths, adviser tells inquiry

 In her witness statement, she described the second lockdown as a “terrible moment”.

-When asked about the statement, she said this was because “the thing that we had been trying to avoid by having smaller interventions at lower (Covid) prevalence had had to be done”.

-She added: “It felt like March all over again.
+She went on to say: “It felt like March all over again.
 We wait til the last possible moment – we delay and delay a decision, and then we have to slam the brakes on as hard as possible, with the attendant social costs and economic costs.”

 Dame Angela also told the inquiry there was a “lack of appreciation that very quick decisions were needed” around exponential growth of cases and “lagged control” – the time-lag between something happening and its actual effect.